Now booking North American tour March 5 – 21, 2020

 For their cultural and artistic achievements in Russia and abroad, as well as for representing the State of Siberia, the Ensemble “Siberian Virtuosi” was rewarded with the highest honor of the State – the name of the State Ensemble of Violinists of the Republic of Yakutia.

-The 2019-20 schedule includes tours to the Far East, as well as to the United States.
+Their 2020-2021 schedule includes performances in the Far East, as well as the return tour to the United States.

 Johann Sebastian Bach (1685 – 1750) – Toccata & Fugue in d-minor